 First Party vs Third Party Fraud

-If you actually have a gluten allergy but don’t know where it’s hiding in your diet, you won’t know what to avoid.
-If you don’t know what kind of fraud that’s hitting you, you can’t defend against it.
-And chances are, if you’re a target of fraud, you’re likely facing more than one kind.
-You don’t take cough medicine for a broken arm.
-And you don’t send a collection agency after a person whose identity has been stolen, or a person who doesn’t exist at all.
+If you actually do have a gluten allergy but don’t know where it’s hiding in your diet, you won’t know what to avoid.
+If you don’t know what kind of fraud is hitting you, you can’t defend against it.
+And chances are, if you’re a target of fraud, it’s likely you’re facing more than one kind.
+You don’t take cough medicine for a broken arm, and you don’t send a collection agency after a person whose identity has been stolen—or who doesn’t exist at all.

 We regularly test customers’ and prospects’ data, to demonstrate the lift we get in fraud capture and auto-acceptance.
-Nobody does better than us because our numbers are just that good.
-And we get those numbers because we build and test our models with larger data sets, across hundreds of banks, fintechs, and other organizations than anybody else.
-Yeah, it costs us money.
-But it’s worth it.
-The results speak for themselves, which is why we keep the customers we get.
+Nobody does better than we do because our numbers are just that good.
+And we get those numbers because we build and test our models—across hundreds of banks, fintechs, and other organizations—with larger data sets than anybody else has.
+Yeah, it costs us money, but it’s worth it, and the results speak for themselves, as we keep the customers we get.

-We also regularly see, especially in new prospects, mistakenly labeled fraud.
-A lot of the time, those boo-boos are third party fraud labeled as first party.
-John Smith looks like a bum, but in fact it’s Fred Jones pretending to be John Smith who’s the bum.
-This makes it a wee bit harder for us when we’re trying to demonstrate value.
-How we turn that to our advantage is when we can show our clients, when running against blind data, WHY we call something first party or third party.
+We also regularly see mistakenly labeled fraud, especially in new prospects, and a lot of the time those mistakes are third-party fraud labeled as first-party fraud.
+John Smith looks like a deadbeat, but in fact it’s Fred Jones, pretending to be John Smith, who’s the deadbeat.
+This makes it a little harder for us when we’re trying to demonstrate value.
+How we turn that to our advantage is when we can show our clients, when running against blind data, WHY we call something first-party or third-party fraud.

-I’ve read about situations where financial outfits don’t mind labeling something synthetic fraud, in which the “person” is completely fabricated, because then they have a reason not to investigate the case.
+I’ve also read about banks labeling something as synthetic fraud, meaning the “person” is completely fabricated, because then they have a reason not to investigate the case.
 It’s a write-off.
-And to large degree in the lending industry, reserves have to be set aside for credit losses, but not fraud losses, which are an expense.
-So the accounting impact of mislabeling fraud can be significant.
+And while it’s true that in the lending industry reserves have to be set aside for credit losses, fraud losses are an expense.
+This is why the accounting impact of mislabeling fraud can be significant.

-The machine learning models operate differently against different kinds of fraud.
-Nobody does a great job at heading off first party, since really, if you’re going after an actual person using their actual name, and they’ve never been a deadbeat before and their credit looks decent, you need a crystal ball.
-Otherwise, you see the previous adverse actions and render your judgment.
+The machine-learning models operate differently against different kinds of fraud.
+Nobody does a great job at heading off first-party fraud, because if you’re going after an actual person using their actual name, and they’ve never been a deadbeat before, and their credit looks decent, you’d need a crystal ball to prevent it.

-Heading off third party is often done by plain matching up of profile attributes.
+Heading off third-party fraud is often accomplished by simply matching up profile attributes.
 That’s where we’re way ahead of the pack.
-We employ multiple data sources, proprietary and otherwise, plus the machine learning from that large data set I mentioned, and the AI we built from that learning.
-Again, it’s an investment, but one we’ve been happy to make in the pursuit of accuracy in the high 90’s.
+We employ multiple data sources, proprietary and otherwise, plus the machine learning from that large data set I mentioned, as well as the artificial intelligence we’ve built from that learning.
 We validate all the PII provided, and then we make sure it all belongs to the same person.
+Again, it’s an investment, but one we’ve been happy to make in the pursuit of accuracy in the high 90th percentiles.

 And if you don’t properly profile types of fraud, you could end up changing how you profile future applicants.
-This means possibly rejecting perfectly legitimate customers for the wrong reasons, which is not only reputational risk but clearly lost opportunities for revenue.
+This means possibly rejecting legitimate customers for the wrong reasons, which increases not only reputational risk but lost opportunities for revenue as well.

-It’s said that synthetic fraud is a victimless crime, in that no real consumer has been affected.
-But the bank or lender is in fact a victim.
-They’ve been ripped off.
-And those costs have an impact someplace.
-Plus when a crook gets away with it, that emboldens him to keep committing crimes.
+It’s said that synthetic identity fraud is a victimless crime, in that no real consumer has been affected.
+But the banks or lenders are in fact victims—they’ve been ripped off—and the costs of synthetic fraud will have a negative impact somewhere in their organization.
+Plus when crooks get away with it, that only emboldens them to keep committing fraud-related crimes.

-So financial institutions that are being victimized shouldn’t victimize themselves a second time by calling a third a first, and missing the opportunity to do better by putting up the wrong defenses.
-Before you take a bite out of fraud, know what it tastes like.
+Financial institutions that are being victimized shouldn’t victimize themselves a second time by calling a third a first, and then miss the opportunity to do better by implementing the wrong identity fraud detection tools.
+So before you take a bite out of fraud, make sure you know what it tastes like.